 But in today's world, gone are the days of traditional outbound marketing.
-Business need to stop pushing product and start pulling in customers by producing content that delivers value to their lives.
+Businesses need to stop pushing product and start pulling in customers by producing content that delivers value to their lives.

-The businesses who are the best at digital marketing are those who use to create communities, add value to their customers and communicate their ethos and values.
+The businesses that are the best at digital marketing are those who use to create communities, add value to their customers and communicate their ethos and values.